Burrowing Owl Fun Facts

 Are Burrowing Owls Nocturnal?

 Burrowing owls are primarily diurnal.
 They socialize and hunt during the day.
-In fact, of all of the owl species, this group is most often sighted due to its daytime behaviors.
+In fact, among all owl species, this group is most often sighted due to its daytime behaviors.
 But that doesn’t mean that these cute creatures sleep at night.
 Their calls can be heard throughout the evening, especially during mating season.
-[Scholz]
+[13]

 Do Burrowing Owls Migrate?